 \section{Introduction}

-Multi-user multiple-input multiple-output (MU-MIMO) systems have attracted much attention as an essential technique in 5G and beyond networks to increase spectrum efficiency.
-In the uplink MU-MIMO system, multiple single-antenna users transmit data simultaneously to multiple base station antennas via the same wireless spectrum, leading to high spectral efficiency.
+Multi-user multiple-input multiple-output (MU-MIMO) systems have attracted much attention as an essential technique for 5G and beyond networks to increase spectrum efficiency.
+In the uplink MU-MIMO system, multiple single-antenna users transmit data simultaneously to a base station with multiple antennas via the same wireless spectrum, leading to high spectral efficiency.
 However, this simultaneous transmission causes multi-user interference (MUI), significantly degrading the system's symbol error rate (SER) performance.